 Basal cell tumors are most commonly seen in Siamese and domestic longhair cats.
 Rarely, basal cell tumors become malignant.
 This occurs in Persians cats primarily, so any lumps on a Persian’s head should be checked out right away.

 Squamous Cell Carcinoma

-involves the ear tips and nose of cats with white hair in these areas who are
+A peculiar form of squamous cell carcinoma involves the upper and lower lips of cats who suffer from a condition called indolent ulcer.
+Another type involves the ear tips and nose of cats with white hair in these areas who are exposed to ultraviolet sunlight.

 Oral squamous cell carcinomas tend to occur in older cats, often near the base of the tongue.
 It is suggested that while grooming, cats may lick off carcinogens that then lodge near the tissues of the mouth.
 Your cat may have loose teeth or go to his food and water bowls but not eat or drink.
 Drooling and bad mouth odor are common.
 This cancer has been associated with exposure to secondhand cigarette smoke, possibly a canned food diet, and possibly the use of flea collars.